 Some of the consequences will involve distancing yourself, and this is important.
-While it can be very painful to do, it is perfectly acceptable to tell an addict, “I love you but I can not be around you while you’re drinking/using.”
-In fact, Al-Anon, a support for friends and family of alcoholics, pioneered a concept they call “detachment with love.”
-This doesn’t mean you file for divorce the next time your alcoholic wife shows up late (if that’s where your drew the boundary).
+While it can be very painful to do, it is perfectly acceptable to tell them that you love them, but you cannot be around them while they are drinking or using.
+Al-Anon, a support group for friends and family of alcoholics, pioneered a concept they call detachment with love.
+This doesn’t mean you file for divorce the next time your spouse shows up late after drinking if that’s where you drew the boundary.
 It does mean you treat the alcoholic or addict with love while you step away from their toxic behaviors.

 In this vein, some of the best consequences may involve creating distance between the addict and yourself.
 For example, if the person is late, don’t call and nag.
 Wait fifteen minutes and then move on without them.
 If the person is being rude or calling you names, go to a friend’s house.
 If you discover the person has lied to you, calmly confront them about it and disengage from whatever the lie was about.
-For example, if they lied about how they spent the grocery money, open a separate bank account and don’t co-mingle funds anymore.
+For example, if they lied about spending the grocery money, opened a separate bank account, and didn’t co-mingle funds anymore.

-In other words, having strong boundaries not only is the healthiest thing for you, but it’s also the best thing for your addicted loved one.
+It is also important to remember that setting boundaries won’t always save the relationship.
+In time, you may find you rely on your addicted loved one less and less as you continue to enforce your boundaries.
+Separations may result.
+This may be difficult and painful, but soft, meaningless boundaries only enable addiction.
+In other words, having strong boundaries is not only the healthiest thing for you, but it’s also the best thing for your addicted loved one.
 The sooner they are forced to accept responsibility for their actions, the sooner they might be motivated to seek help and change.

 Getting a Loved One Help for Alcohol Addiction